-Upon completion of this course, students will be able to:.
+Upon completion of this course, students will be able to:

-- 1. To explain how political values, ideologies, and power influence the formulation of social welfare policies. - 2.
-To explain the processes of social policy development including how practitioners and citizens can participate in the policy making process; how the political, social, economic, and organizational factors influence policy formulation and implementation; and the relationship between state and federal policy. - 3.
-To summarize the major domains of social welfare policies in the U.S. that influence the economic well-being of individuals, families, and communities, and the characteristics and scope of the primary policies within each domain - 4.
-To critically apply conceptual frameworks and empirical research in the examination of social policies, services, and state and federal funding mechanisms for myriad underserved populations. - 5.
-To explain the potential effects of social policy on individual, family, and community well-being, particularly how policies affect marginalized, oppressed, and otherwise disadvantaged populations. - 6.
-To examine the role of policy practice and the reciprocal relationship between social policy and social work practice.
+- 1. Explain how political values, ideologies, and power influence the formulation of social welfare policies. - 2.
+Explain the processes of social policy development including how practitioners and citizens can participate in the policy making process; how the political, social, economic, and organizational factors influence policy formulation and implementation; and the relationship between state and federal policy. - 3.
+Summarize the major domains of social welfare policies in the U.S. that influence the economic well-being of individuals, families, and communities, and the characteristics and scope of the primary policies within each domain - 4.
+Critically apply conceptual frameworks and empirical research in the examination of social policies, services, and state and federal funding mechanisms for myriad underserved populations.

+- 5. Explain the potential effects of social policy on individual, family, and community well-being, particularly how policies affect marginalized, oppressed, and otherwise disadvantaged populations. - 6.
+Examine the role of policy practice and the reciprocal relationship between social policy and social work practice.
 This will include developing an understanding of how to apply social work values, ethics, skills and interventions to advocate for social and economic justice.